-While earning a Bachelor Degree (B.S.) in art education, you will experience hands-on classroom experience before graduation.
+While earning an accredited Bachelor Degree (B.S.) in art education, you will create and explore art in a 21st century context, and experience hands-on classroom experience before graduation.

 Art education major distinctives